Reklen/final-project/README.md

 ## Future Goals

 #### I plan to add more features, such as messaging between mentors and students, and allowing students to friend other students and post content in forums.
-I plan to update my associations and allow a many-to-many relationship
+I plan to update my associations and allow a many-to-many relationship between mentors and students, and add an organizational tool for students to set goals and track their progress with their mentors.